github-jimjim/Pynfish/README.md

 3. Compile `main.py` to use the engine in external chess arenas.

 ## Notes
 Pynfish is a foundational project and represents my learning journey into chess engine development.
-The Rust-based version, though more powerful, remains private for now.
+The latest version, though more powerful, remains private for now.

 ## License
 MIT License (or specify another license).